Geosphere-Austria/dataset-api-docs/src/user-guide/request-limit.md

 requesting multiple parameters for the 1990s for TAWES station `11072` (*Neusiedl am See*) will say the request is too big even if the station only went into service in 2016.

-:::{tip}
+:::{hint}
-The request response header _datapoint-count_ returns the request size in number of requested datapoints!
+The request response header _datapoint-count_ returns the request size in number of requested datapoints.
 :::